 What is subject-verb agreement?

-This is the first of four lessons about Subject-Verb Agreement.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the first of four chapters about Subject-Verb Agreement.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Introduce the concept of subject-verb agreement

 – Use examples to demonstrate number and agreement